 Students draw from different areas of study in at least two colleges at Auburn University to create an academic emphasis not otherwise available.
-Students identified as best served through an Interdisciplinary Degree format include those with a desired career that requires a unique combination of academic disciplines, students whose main interest is in the connections between discipline, and students unable to locate an academic major of interest to them.
+Students identified as best served through an Interdisciplinary Degree format include those with a desired career that requires a unique combination of academic disciplines and students whose main interest is in the connections between discipline.

 Important Information for Interdisciplinary Studies (IDSC) Prospective and Current Students:

 To transfer into the program, students must first meet with an IDSC Academic Advisor to determine if IDSC will be a good fit.
 To make an appointment with Michelle Allen (Last Names: A-K) or Ross Blair (Last Names: L-Z), please call 334-844-2126 or drop by 321 Tichenor Hall.

 For general questions about the IDSC program, please contact Robin Sexton, IDSC Coordinator, via email email@example.com or phone 334-844-2808.

 Messiah Williams-Cole, an Auburn senior majoring in interdisciplinary studies, won a runoff election to become mayor of Camp Hill, Alabama, his hometown.Read More